Ferid2003/RESTORAN/README.md

 Created using pure html and css.
-Resizing don't work
+Adaptive